Manrajbains07/CISC101-TravelPlanner/modules/03_feasibility_guardrails.md

+Change Log (2025-11-13):
+– Added new rule to support users requesting low-energy or lighter-pace travel days.

 ### **Module 3 — Feasibility & Guardrails**

 Apply these **if/else** checks to make sure plans are realistic and adapt to edge cases: